Burghley House – Stamford: Set in a 300 acre deer park, landscaped by Capability Brown

 Helmingham Hall Gardens – Stowmarket: Magnificent gardens set in a beautiful park with red deer and a spectacular moated hall

-Beth Chatto Gardens – Colchester: Five acres of gardens started in 1960 from gravel soil and boggy hollows.
+Beth Chatto Gardens – Colchester: 7.5 acres of gardens started in 1960 from gravel soil and boggy hollows.
 Transformed into a variety of informal gardens

 The Place For Plants – East Bergholt: Covers 20 acres of garden and arboretum.
 Known as the ‘Cornish Garden in Suffolk’ it was originally laid out by present owners grandfather.